Peace and Tech: Part 3

 VIDEO OF BOSTON DYNAMICS ROBOT DOGS

-If people in ancient Greece could see the other robots that humans have created today (and the far more advanced robots that humans will create in the coming years), they would probably think that we possess the god-like power of Hephaestus.
+If people in ancient Greece could see the other robots that humans have created today, they would probably think that we possess the god-like power of Hephaestus.

 The god-like power of Hephaestus symbolizes the distinct fields of AI and robotics, and the ways in which they overlap.
 Hephaestus as a god of technology symbolizes a form of metis —an ancient Greek word meaning intelligence, discernment, or cleverness.
 Describing AI models like GPT as "machine metis" can help us more deeply explore their nuances, consequences, and relationship to the human condition.